-It might be worth taking a moment to review the main requirements necessary to complete an IRS compliant 1031 deferred exchange:
+It might be worth taking a moment to review the main requirements necessary to complete an IRS-compliant 1031 deferred exchange:

 An exchange must occur between relinquished and replacement property;

 The exchange must be comprised of real property that is used in a trade or business, or for investment purposes;

 The replacement property must be of like-kind to the relinquished property in the exchange;

-- Stringent time periods must be adhered to: 45 days to identify replacement property and the entire exchange completed within 180 days.
+Stringent time periods must be adhered to: 45 days to identify replacement property and the entire exchange completed within 180 days.

-In this light, let me provide a side-by-side comparison of the new QOZ program and the (now more restricted) 1031 exchange, both of which are income tax deferral strategies.
+In this light, let’s look at a side-by-side comparison of the new QOZ program and the (now more restricted) 1031 exchange, both of which are income tax deferral strategies.
 And to remind everyone about QOZs: The Opportunity Zone program is a new investment alternative created under a provision of the TCJA.
 It was developed to encourage investors to direct capital gain proceeds into government-classified economically distressed communities, thereby creating jobs and economic development in these areas.
 The program has been attracting significant interest - not only in operating businesses in Opportunity Zones, but also in investing in real property in these markets.
 When certain funds are invested in these communities, known as QOZs, investors can benefit from various tax incentives.

 That said, let’s look at some of the ways the two programs differ:

-So, here’s my three cents: entering into a 1031 like-kind exchange allows investors to preserve the gross equity from the real estate investment.
+Entering into a 1031 like-kind exchange allows investors to preserve the gross equity from the real estate investment.
 These may be more appropriate for an active, experienced real estate investor who has the resources and long-term timeline required for continuing oversight and management.
-On the other hand, investors with capital gains coming from an appreciated asset (aside from real estate such as stocks, bonds, or other business assets) may find that a QOF is the more favorable way to go.
+On the other hand, investors with capital gains coming from an appreciated asset (aside from real estate such as stocks, bonds or other business assets) may find that a QOF is the more favorable way to go.